Speed Up Test Execution

 Run Tests in Headless Browsers

-only.
+.
 If your authentication system stores data elsewhere, roles may not work.
-For more information on Roles, see User Roles

-represents the fastest emulation speed.
-This is the default speed
+, the fastest possible emulation speed.
+Lower speed

 If you set a custom speed

-value in the run configuration, disable this setting or set it to 1
+value earlier, disable this setting or set it to 1

 .